About Uttar Pradesh

-Air:There are four international airports in this state as well as 15 domestic airports.
-The state’s most important airports are Lucknow Airport, Taj International Airport in Greater Noida, Kanpur Airport, and Varanasi Airport.
+Air:There are four international airports in this state.
+15 domestic airports.
+Lucknow airport in the noida taj international airport Kanpur airport and Varanasi airport are the state ‘s main airports.
 These airports provide regular flights that effectively connect the state to prominent domestic and international destinations.

 Rail:The rail network effectively links all cities and rural regions in the state.
 For any state in India, Uttar Pradesh has the largest rail network.
 The most crucial railway stations in the state are Lucknow railway station, Varanasi junction, Kanpur railway station and Mathura junction.